The Electronic Structure of the Hydrogen Molecule: A Tutorial Exercise in Classical and Quantum Computation: Summary

 \section{Summary}

-In this contribution to the memory of Prof. Csizmadia, we have provided a detailed discussion of quantum chemical calculations on the simplest diatomic molecule, H$_2$.
+In this tutorial dedicated to the memory of Prof.~Csizmadia, we have provided a detailed discussion of quantum chemical calculations on the simplest diatomic molecule, H$_2$.
 Such a simple exercise is not only useful as an elucidation of the traditional methods of quantum chemistry, but it also serves as an introduction to the emerging field of quantum computing, as applied to chemistry.

-Thus, after providing a high-level overview of the theoretical basis of molecular calculations which led us to the Hartree--Fock model and to the notion of electron correlation, we turned to the evaluation of the necessary equations in the minimal basis.
+After providing a high-level overview of the theoretical basis of molecular calculations which led us to the Hartree--Fock model and to the notion of electron correlation, we turned to the evaluation of the necessary equations in the minimal basis.
 After a general discussion of the long-distance properties of the possible states in the minimal basis, the necessary integral calculations were outlined and the orbital exponent was determined by standard methods.
 Next, we have compared the spin-restricted Hartree--Fock and the exact solutions to discover that the exact solution removes the artifacts of the Hartree--Fock model and finds the proper covalent ground state.
 As a final contribution to our description of traditional methods, we have also discussed the effects of breaking spin-symmetry in the Hartree--Fock model.
-Next, we turned our attention to quantum computing and gave a brief discussion on second quantization in order to rewrite the Hamiltonian in terms of fermionic operators for the H$_2$ problem.
+Next, we turned our attention to quantum computing and gave a brief discussion of second quantization in order to rewrite the Hamiltonian in terms of fermionic operators for the H$_2$ problem.
 We then used the Jordan-Wigner mapping to recast this Hamiltonian as a sum of Pauli-strings (products of Pauli spin-matrices) which can be implemented on a quantum computer.
 We have also made use of spatial symmetry to reduce the Hamiltonian to a form that acts on a single qubit.
-A discussion of quantum algorithms for chemistry followed and we decided to focus on variants of quantum phase estimation in the remainder of this paper.
+A discussion of quantum algorithms for chemistry followed, focussing on variants of quantum phase estimation.
 Trotterization and qubitization were introduced as two distinct algorithms for translating the single-qubit Hamiltonian into phase estimation circuits that can in principle be run on current quantum hardware.
-However, in the last section on quantum error correction we also discussed why such a calculation cannot be expected to yield accurate results without applying methods to reduce noise on quantum hardware.
-Quantum error correction is a very active field of research and its detailed discussion is outside the scope of the present paper, although another paper is in preparation outlining its application in the case of the hydrogen molecule\cite{blunt2023_h2}.